Joogle/SmartHome/README.md

-An simple App for use with OpenHab2.
+A simple App for use with OpenHab2.
 Essentialy gives text Answers to different requests.